JGASmits/regulatory-networks-in-epidermal-and-corneal-epithelia/README.md

 5. Perform motif enrichement analysis (conda env ID_CRE_env) Follow the steps written in "notebooks/2_Motif_enrichment.ipynb" to perform motif enrichment analysis.
 Change the file locations in data/ID_CRE_files/Motif_enrichment_files where needed.
+After running motif enrichment for enrichment of genes close to these peaks activate the conda environment bulk_rna_seq and follow the steps in:
+"Rmarkdowns/4.
+CREs_MotifEnrichment"